wssimms/gssquared/Docs/DevelopLog.md

 [ ] VBL
 [ ] Alternate character set (I implemented the switch but don't act on it yet)
-[x] display must read video memory from absolute memory, not from page table [ ] have "default to rom" concept in mmu.
+[x] display must read video memory from absolute memory, not from page table [x] have "default to rom" concept in mmu. (mostly resolved by moving switches into mmu)
 [ ] modifier keys mapped to open-apple and closed-apple
+[x] up and down arrow keys

 ## Jun 24, 2025